Sigma BC 1609 Bike Computer Review

 Click on a thumbnail for a larger view.
 Press arrow keys or click on the left/right of the picture to see previous/next one.

 For the price, Sigma BC 1609 offers a lot of features.
 Especially the cadence feature, which is very hard to find in similarly priced computers.
-You can get for $30 or so on Amazon.
+You can get it on Amazon.

 Sigma BC 1609 Features: